reframe-hpc/reframe/docs/tutorial_tips_tricks.rst

 Implementing test workarounds efficiently
 -----------------------------------------

+.. versionadded:: 3.2

-Sometimes you may need to add a quick workaround for a test because something in the system/environment is not setup correctly.
+Sometimes you may need to add a quick workaround in a test, because something in a system or an environment broken.
-Hooks are the best way to implement this because they are easy to disable from the command-line and you wouldn't need to update the test every time you want to check if the system is working properly.
+The best way to implement this is through hooks, because you can easily disable any hook from the command-line and you don't need to update the test every time you want to check if the system is fixed and the workaround is not needed anymore.

-Let's use one example we saw in a previous tutorial and let's assume that there is something wrong with one of the environments, like an undefined variable.
+Let's use one example from the `previous tutorial <tutorial_basics.html>`__ and let's assume that there is something wrong with one of the environments and a special macro needs to be defined in order for the compilation to succeed.
-Instead of adding another flag in the ``set_compilation_flags`` hook, it would be better to add one more hook with the workaround, in this case ``prgenv_nvidia_workaround``.
+Instead of adding another flag in the :func:`set_compilation_flags` hook, it is better to add another hook containing just the workaround as shown below:

 .. code-block:: python
    :emphasize-lines: 27-33